Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

          }
 ```

-On countries, this program generates
+On `countries.txt`, this program generates

 ```console
 Asian population is 2173 million.